marant15/TX_Problem1/README.md

 #### Technologies and Frameworks

-- Java Spring-bootfor REST API;
+- Java Spring-boot for REST API;
 - Swagger for endpoint Documentation;
 - Maven for dependencies;